Therapy for Neurodivergent Women Navigating Anxiety, People-Pleasing & Emotionally Painful Relationships

 Seeking medication management (I’m an LCSW, not a prescriber)

 I focus on insight and clarity in relational patterns.
 I may not be the best fit for high-conflict situations involving ongoing safety concerns or where physical abuse is present.
-If you’re unsure, a brief consultation can help clarify fit.
+If you’re unsure, a free 20 min. consultation can help clarify fit.

 Why Clients Choose Me